kersorianek/mon-portfolio/_posts/2023-01-22-Top-Challenges-Faced-by-a-Beginner-Project-Manager.md

 ---
 layout: post
-title: Mastering the Art of Project Scheduling as a Beginner
+title: Overcoming the Top Challenges Faced as a Beginner Project Manager
-subtitle: Learn how to create a project schedule as a beginner project manager, step-by-step.
+subtitle: Strategies for Successfully Navigating Your First Project.
 tags:
   [
        project management,